 Considering ministry in the Presbyterian Church in Ireland?

-If you are not a candidate for ordained ministry in PCI, but are open to the possibility of giving it serious and prayerful consideration, please contact Rev. David Leach, Professor of Ministry and Director of the Institute for Ministry, who has overall responsibility for guiding applicants through all stages of the Application Process.
+If you are not a candidate for ordained ministry in PCI, but are open to the possibility of giving it serious and prayerful consideration, you should ordinarily contact the Dean of Ministerial studies and Development, who will have overall responsibility for guiding applicants through all stages of the Application Process.

 afaulkner@presbyterianireland.org